afni/Post_doc_position_available/README.md

 #### What you will be doing

-Example projects we want to address include (but are not limited to):
+Example projects include (but are not limited to):

 + Extending AFNI's visualization interfaces to web-capable graphics technologies.
 + Lead the development of [SUMA](https://afni.nimh.nih.gov/pub/dist/doc/htmldoc/SUMA/cover.html), our surface-based analysis and rendering tool.
 + Work interactively with SSCC members on ongoing projects, and develop one's own research line (e.g., pipeline development, visualization, new methodologies, etc.).

 #### Desired background

+The ideal applicant would have one or more of the following properties:

 + Scientific computing, particularly the use of C/C++ and Python.
 + Experience in graphics development (or a desire to learn it).
 Examples of relevant software would include Vulkan, WebGL, or Unity.